chin9/FrogTaskTracker/README.md

 forward to completing some of the more mundane or unappealing tasks.

 ## User Stories
-- As a user, I want to be able to create a task and add it to my tracker.
+- As a user, I want to be able to add a task to my tracker.
 - As a user, I want to be able to remove a task from my tracker.